 Another unnecessary risk some business owners take is not developing succession plans.
 Planning to pass leadership of a company to employees is a tough task but can ultimately make the business more valuable.
 Business owners may be able to take off additional burden as they delegate more tasks and responsibilities.
 We believe that strategic succession planning may make the business more valuable in the long run.
-This is another area where Smith & Howard Wealth Management can help.
+This is another area where Smith and Howard Wealth Management can help.

 5. Be Strategic About Early Withdrawals from Retirement Accounts